Germany urges US to talk with Iran | DW | 30.08.2019

 Trump said at last week's G7 summit that he was ready to meet with the Iranian president within weeks.
 Tehran, however, has made the lifting of US sanctions a condition for talks.

-Washington reimposed biting financial sanctions on Iran after its withdrawal last year from the 2015 nuclear deal.
+Washington reimposed biting financial sanctions on Iran after the US withdrew from the 2015 nuclear deal last year.

-On Friday, Mogherini said the EU would continue working to preserve the deal that seeks to contain slow Iran's chances of developing a nuclear weapon.
+On Friday, Mogherini said the EU would continue working to preserve the deal, which seeks to contain Iran's development of a nuclear weapon.
 She said the bloc would welcome any progress beyond it.

 Read more: Iran-US tensions flare in the Persian Gulf: What's at stake?

-"My role...is to preserve the full implementation of the existing agreeements.
+"My role...is to preserve the full implementation of the existing agreements.
 Again if something else can be built on it, this would be welcomed and accompanied by the European Union," she told reporters.

 Germany hesitant over Gulf mission

-Tensions have spiked recently in the Perisan Gulf, where Iran has seized Western tankers prompting the US to launch Operation Sentinel, a mission to protect commercial shipping on the crucial oil trade routes, in particular the Strait of Hormuz.
+Tensions have spiked recently in the Perisan Gulf, where Iran has seized Western tankers, prompting the US to launch Operation Sentinel, a mission to protect commercial shipping on the crucial oil trade routes, in particular in the Strait of Hormuz.

 Britain, Australia and Bahrain have joined the operation, but Germany has said it is not in favor of participating, for fear of being dragged into a conflict.